Withdraw

 Through the requestFullExit interface of the zklink-X L1 contract, users can withdraw the balance of any token from a specific sub-account on L2, and the funds will be withdrawn to the user's L1 address.
 Forced Withdraw is a type of withdrawal operation, and it is the only withdrawal operation initiated by L1.
 The other two operations are withdrawals of L2.

 Note: The accountId passed in must be the Account ID obtained by the caller msg.sender when registered on zklink-X L2.
-By using the and the and the three json-rpc interfaces of the zklink-x layer 2 service, you can find the Account_id corresponding to a given address and the token_id for tokens with a balance.
+By using the getAccount and the getSupportTokens and the getAccountBalances three json-rpc interfaces of the zklink-x layer 2 service, you can find the Account_id corresponding to a given address and the token_id for tokens with a balance.

 Principle Design

 The FullExit instruction is an L1 priority instruction, requiring zklink-X L2 to execute all L1 instructions in the exact order received from L1.
 After L2 completes each L1 instruction and submits the zero-knowledge proof to the chain, the zklink-X L1 contract will check the order and existence of each submitted priority instruction.
-Any erroneous order or instruction will result in a rejection of L2's submission (commitBlocks) until it is corrected.(In fact, there is a timeout set; If there is no correct submission for too long, it will enter the Dunkirk Exit phase: The allowing users to submit proofs to withdraw their own funds.)
+Any erroneous order or instruction will result in a rejection of L2's submission (commitBlocks) until it is corrected.(In fact, there is a timeout set; If there is no correct submission for too long, it will enter the Dunkirk Exit phase: The open-source reps allowing users to submit proofs to withdraw their own funds.)

 Permissions